-In order to narrow a very large result set, you can use the Video Viewable Now, Language, Gender, Experience Group and Projects Filter as shown at right to further refine your search and narrow your results.
+In order to narrow a very large result set, you can use the Transcript Available, Collection, Language, Gender, Experience Group and Projects Filter as shown at right to further refine your search and narrow your results.

-Checking the Video Viewable Now checkbox will limit your search criteria to only those testimonies whose videos are present on your institution's local video cache and hence are viewable immediately.
-For a full explanation of video availability, see the Video Availability Status section on page 8.
+Checking the Transcript Available checkbox will limit your search criteria to only those testimonies that have transcripts.
+Keep in mind that only a limited number of transcripts are currently available.
+For a full explanation of transcript availability, see the Video and Transcript Availability Status section on page 9.